Plain AI Daily

 What Can It Do That Gemini 3 Pro Couldn't?

 Solve genuinely new problems more reliably -- that is the honest, unglamorous answer.
 The ARC-AGI-2 jump matters because that benchmark specifically tests puzzles that cannot be memorized from training data, so more than doubling the score means the model is meaningfully better at reasoning its way through unfamiliar territory.
 For you, that shows up as better performance on things like untangling a messy spreadsheet's logic, planning a multi-constraint trip, working through tax scenarios, debugging code, or comparing dense contract PDFs.
 Google also highlights stronger code generation and better synthesis of scattered information into one coherent picture.
-What it will not do is make casual conversation noticeably better -- for "write a birthday message" tasks, the fast Flash models were already fine, and Gemini 3.5 Flash became the app's everyday default in May 2026.
+What it will not do is make casual conversation noticeably better -- for "write a birthday message" tasks, the fast Flash models were already fine, and the Flash line handles them well -- Gemini 3.5 Flash became the app's everyday default in May 2026, and Gemini 3.6 Flash reached every Gemini user on July 21, 2026.

 Where You Get It, Plan by Plan

 You get some access on every tier, and payment mostly buys you volume.
-Here is the availability picture as of July 4, 2026, per Google's subscription page and the launch announcement:
+Here is the availability picture, re-verified on August 10, 2026, per Google's subscription page and the launch announcement:

 WhereFreeGoogle AI Pro ($19.99/mo)Google AI Ultra (from $99.99/mo)